Inspired by the automotive industry, a protective film layer can help keep your mountain bike in peak condition

 As you can see from this fitting video, you need to thoroughly clean your frame before applying your bike’s new protective layer.
 You need plenty of the fitting solution (supplied) to float the parts into place.
 Then, using the squeegee provided, you force the solution out, allowing the adhesive to make contact with the frame

 The good news for newbies is that, any time you make a mistake, you can lift the film off and, by applying more fitting solution, reapply in the correct place.
-Your bike will then need to spend about 24 hours in a warm place for the film to properly adhere to the frame. invisiFRAME say that application can take anything from 45 minutes to a couple of hours depending on your experience and the complexity of your frame, but if you’d prefer to leave it in the hands of someone who definitely knows what they’re doing, invisiFRAME has authorised fitters in Europe and North America.
+Your bike will then need to spend about 24 hours in a warm place for the film to properly adhere to the frame. invisiFRAME says that an application can take anywhere from 45 minutes to a couple of hours depending on your experience and the complexity of your frame, but if you’d prefer to leave it in the hands of someone who definitely knows what they’re doing, invisiFRAME has authorised fitters in Europe and North America.

 While your new frame coating isn’t going to protect your bike from major damage – for that, the only guarantee is the aforementioned ‘hanging on the wall’/museum piece option – chips, scuffs, storage bashes and chainstay rub should become a thing of the past.
 And that’s not just about vanity or peace of mind.
 If and when the time comes for you to move on from your pride and joy, its resale value will be greatly enhanced if the frame is still in peak condition.
 Indeed, with many bespoke frame coverings costing less than £100, investing in a little bit of extra protection for your bike may well pay big dividends in the long run.

-For more information on invisiFRAME, visit www.invisiframe.co.uk
+For more information on invisiFRAME, visit the website here.